 Professional Experience

-Since moving to San Francisco in 2021, Elijah has worked as an urban designer at Page Sutherland Page , where he has been involved in a range of large-scale campus master planning and landscape architecture projects.
+Since moving to San Francisco in 2021, Elijah has worked as an urban designer at Page Sutherland Page , where he was involved in a range of large-scale campus master planning and landscape architecture projects.
 He brings a strategic approach to the design of campuses, open spaces, and community spaces, emphasizing sustainability, equity, and user experience.

 Elijah’s work includes the design and planning of major university campuses, including the University of North Carolina, Charlotte – Campus Master Plan, Stetson University – Campus Master Plan, California State University Stanislaus (Stockton Campus) – Campus Master Plan, and University of San Francisco – Institutional Master Plan.
 These projects involve long-term strategies for development and integration of open spaces into dense, urban campuses.
 Elijah’s ability to blend academic goals with community needs is central to his role in guiding these projects.